Ralphbaer/big-o-calculator/README.md

 The app has the following features:

 - Simple user interface for entering algorithm code and displaying time complexity
-- Supports JavaScript and Python code
+- Supports any programming language
 - Uses a variety of techniques to analyze algorithms, including counting loops and branches, tracking variable assignments, and more
 - Allows users to compare the time complexity of different algorithms and choose the most efficient one